CECAM-LTS-MAP/kART-tutorial/README.md

 ## Installing the code on the Virtual Machinew

-The Virtual Machin contains a kART code ready to be compiled to compile it:
+The Virtual Machine contains a kART code ready to be compiled to compile it:

 1. Download the file `Makefile.vm`and put in into the `software/kart_tutorial/src/MAKE` directory.
 2. Compile the code with ` % make vm `